jundalisay/superb/content/en/research/einstein/relativity/section-22.md

 ![Box](/graphics/physics/box.jpg)

 However, we get a different result when we replace that body with <!--  obtain a new result of fundamental importance when we carry out the analogous consideration for --> a ray of light.
-It travels in a straight line with the velocity c relative to the moving glass box.
-But its path <!-- With respect to the Galileian reference-body `K`, such a ray of light is transmitted rectilinearly  The path of this light --> will be in a curve <!-- is no longer a straight line --> when seen from the  relative to <!-- consider it with reference to --> moving glass box. <!--  accelerated chest (reference-body K').--> <b>This means that <!--  we conclude, that, in --> generally, light curves in <!-- are propagated curvilinearly in --> gravitational fields.</b>
+- It travels in a straight line with the velocity `c` relative to the moving glass box.
+- But its path <!-- With respect to the Galileian reference-body `K`, such a ray of light is transmitted rectilinearly  The path of this light --> will be in a curve <!-- is no longer a straight line --> when seen from the relative to <!-- consider it with reference to --> moving glass box. <!--  accelerated chest (reference-body K').-->

+**This means that generally, light curves in <!-- are propagated curvilinearly in --> gravitational fields.**

-This is very important because=
+This is very important because:

 1. This happens in reality.